ga4gh-beacon/variant-query-types/docs/generated/requestProfiles.md

 * `type`: `object`
 * `properties`:
     - `requestProfileId`: `'const': 'BV2multivarsRequest'`
     - `variantLogic`: `'description': 'The logic to apply to the set of variants in the query.
-The default is to apply the AND logic, meaning that all **samples** (i.e. biosamples, individuals or analyses) must fulfil the query criteria: * with a (default) AND logic and "biosamples" as requested entity \n  `biosample_id` values from the individual variant query responses\n  will be intersected\n* with an OR logic and "analyses" as requested entity `analysis_id`\n  values from the individual variant query responses will be concatenated\nNote: The `variantLogic` parameter is not defined in the current\n      `requestParameterComponents.yaml` file yet due to the very experimental\n      and tentative nature of this proposal.', 'type': 'string', 'enum': ['AND', 'OR'], 'default': 'AND'`
+The default is\nto apply the AND logic, meaning that all **samples** (i.e. biosamples,\nindividuals or analyses) must fulfil the query criteria:\n* with a (default) AND logic and "biosamples" as requested entity \n  `biosample_id` values from the individual variant query responses\n  will be intersected\n* with an OR logic and "analyses" as requested entity `analysis_id`\n  values from the individual variant query responses will be concatenated\nNote: The `variantLogic` parameter is not defined in the current\n      `requestParameterComponents.yaml` file yet due to the very experimental\n      and tentative nature of this proposal.', 'type': 'string', 'enum': ['AND', 'OR'], 'default': 'AND'`
     - `queries`: `'type': 'array', 'items': '$ref': '#/$defs/g_variant'`

 ## `VQSmultivarRequest`

 #### Description
 This multi variant query is a collection of individual variant queries based on the Beacon v2+ "VQS" query patterns.
 Status: Proposed for evaluation for Beacon v2.n or v3.0

 #### Definitions